Fruits Basket: Other media

 In 2008, the all-male theatrical troupe Gekidan Studio Life announced it would be producing a theatrical adaptation of Fruits Basket, using only performers who would be making their stage debuts.
 The production ran for two weeks at the Galaxy Theater in Tokyo starting 25 February 2009.
-Another stage play adaptation titled Fruits Basket The Stage ran in 2022 starting from 4 March at Tokyo's Nihonbashi Mitsui Hall.
-A sequel to the stage play has been announced, and is set to run sometime in 2023.
+Another stage play adaptation titled Fruits Basket The Stage ran from 4–13 March 2022 at Tokyo's Nihonbashi Mitsui Hall.
+A sequel to the stage play ran from 6–15 October 2023.
+A stage play titled Fruits Basket Stage: The Final is scheduled to run from 18–27 October 2024 at Hulic Hall Tokyo.